binnes/esp8266Workshop/en/part3/CLOUDANT.md

   <strong>Get the Code: <a href="flows/NR-Cloudant-DHTSensorData.json">Node-RED Cloud Storage Flow</strong></a>
 </p>

+You will need to verify the configuration of the **mqtt in** node to use your configuration, as you did in the previous section.

 ### Step 2 - Store IoT Sensor Data with Node-RED

 In this Step you will use Node-RED to store IoT Sensor data from the ESP8266 DHT environmental sensors in a Cloudant database.